 The teacher chose and uploaded images that had meaning for the student into Switch it!
 Maker 2 and Choose it Maker 2 .
 These included photos of the student and his classmates and others that reflected his key interests.

-She then added written instructions and, using the in-built sound recorder, added oral instructions.
+She then added written instructions and, using the built-in sound recorder, added oral instructions.

 The teacher then set up the interactive whiteboard and positioned the student so he was able to see the whole screen.
 He was geared up with a head switch and USB switch interface so he could operate the software independently by using the switch and scanning.